apokali/NetCDFjs/instructions.md

 **Warnings:** In the following example, the python script was run under pyserini conda environment with additional netCDF4 package installation.
 For more detailed guides, please reference https://towardsdatascience.com/read-netcdf-data-with-python-901f7ff61648.
 Additional `conda install netcdf4` is required.

 While for JavaScript, the code was run under base environment as we did not install NetCDF dependencies in pyserini.
-There coule be a way to achieve this (using package manager).
+There could be a way to achieve this (using package manager).
 But reproduction is way too complicated.

 * In Python (run under pyserini environment with additional netCDF4 package)
 ```py